-All staff members and external visitors who work with our pupils will be given a copy of this policy and our School's Child Protection Policy.
+All staff members and external visitors who work with our students will be given a copy of this policy and our School's Child Protection Policy.
 The School's Designated Safeguarding Lead will have a discussion with any health professional or other adult before they start to work with our children to ensure they are familiar with our policy and expectations regarding correct practice and how to respond to issues, including those that may relate to Child Protection matters.
-We make clear to pupils what our procedures are regarding confidentiality.
+We make clear to students what our procedures are regarding confidentiality.
 All staff work within the guidelines of our Confidentiality Policy.

-At the heart of these subjects there is a focus on keeping children safe, and Maple Tree School recognises that it plays an important role in preventative education.
+At the heart of these subjects there is a focus on keeping children safe, and Parkview Academy recognises that it plays an important role in preventative education.
 Keeping Children Safe in Education (KCSIE) guidance sets out that all schools and colleges should ensure children are taught about safeguarding, including how to stay safe online, as part of providing a broad and balanced curriculum.
 Good practice allows children an open forum to discuss potentially sensitive issues.
 However, the school recognises that these discussions can lead to increased safeguarding reports.
-Pupils are made aware of how to raise their concerns or make a report and how any report will be handled.
+Students are made aware of how to raise their concerns or make a report and how any report will be handled.
 This includes processes when they have a concern about a friend or peer.

-All staff are aware of what to do if a pupil tells them that they are being abused or neglected or are witnessing abuse.
+All staff are aware of what to do if a student tells them that they are being abused or neglected or are witnessing abuse.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or deputy) and children's social care.
-Staff will never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
+Staff will never promise a child that